-This section is targeted at nurses, allied health professionals and health practitioners wishing to advance their knowledge of supporting and caring for patients with asbestos-related diseases (ARD) and in particular malignant pleural mesothelioma (MPM) - the deadliest of all ARD’s.
-The language used in this Section is intentionally simple and descriptive, as is the Cancer Council of Australia’s booklet, Understanding Mesothelioma (1).
+This section is targeted at nurses, allied health professionals and health practitioners of any field wishing to advance their knowledge of supporting and caring for patients with asbestos-related diseases (ARD) and in particular malignant pleural mesothelioma (MPM).
+MPM is the deadliest of all ARD’s.
+The language used in this Chapter is intentionally simple and descriptive, to enable ease of understanding, as is The Cancer Council of Australia’s booklet, Understanding Mesothelioma (1).
 Any reference to ‘patient(s)’ automatically includes the carer and family members of that patient.

 The management of presenting symptoms of MPM in any country varies according to clinician knowledge, clinician skills and access to quality technological services such as radiological imaging and diagnostic essentials (microscopes and immunohistochemical staining).
-However, without a level of awareness that someone may have been exposed to asbestos and therefore may be displaying symptoms of an ARD, a diagnosis of MPM can be missed.
+However, without a level of awareness that someone may have been exposed to asbestos and therefore may be displaying symptoms of an asbestos-related disease, a diagnosis of MPM will be missed.

 In developing countries, where health professional, government, and public knowledge and experience of mesothelioma is limited, the options for management are likely to be minimal, therefore the focus must always be on patient safety, symptom relief and best available care.